 Every fertility journey will undoubtedly have moments of uncertainty, but the current COVID-19 circumstances has understandably amplified some patients’ concerns.
 Ruth Lancaster, Counsellor at CARE Manchester, explains how specialist fertility counselling can help you understand and process these emotions so you feel mentally prepared for your fertility treatment.

 If you need any kind of emotional support during treatment, you can book a session with one of our support counsellors.
 These sessions aren’t limited to fertility or treatment-related worries; you can talk about anything that’s troubling you, including any impact your treatment could be having on other areas of your life.
 Support counselling will be open to you at any time, wherever you are on your treatment journey.

 If you’re using donated eggs, sperm, or embryos, we’ll strongly recommend that you have a session of implications counselling, where we’ll help you to explore the possible implications these kinds of treatments might have.
 We’ll also offer implications counselling to our donors, where you can come and talk about your donation in a confidential, non-judgemental environment.
 It’s important to remember that implications counselling is not, in any way, an assessment of you or your choices – it’s simply an opportunity to talk through your proposed treatment with your counsellor.

 We also offer counselling sessions dedicated to genetic treatments.
-They’re an opportunity to talk through what procedures like pre-implantation genetic diagnosis (PGD) can mean for you, and also a place to discuss any genetic disorders you have or that we’ve discovered during your tests.
+They’re an opportunity to talk through pre-implantation genetic testing procedures including PGT-M and PGT-SR, and also a place to discuss any genetic disorders you have or that we’ve discovered during your tests.

 Every session will be completely confidential, unless: